theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2020-06-12-pan-plantains.md

 ![afterfrying][4]

 Now for the time being the cashews we will put to the side.
 Now we will look at the plantains.
-After their peeling, cut them vertically and then again vertically at 90 degrees.
+After peeling, cut them vertically and then again vertically at 90 degrees.
 I mean to make two perpendicular cuts in the plantain in lengthwise direction.
 And then if you cut slices as normal, it will be cut into four parts.
 I think it will be more clearer in the pictures.